Tighe & Bond Receives 2021 ACEC/CT Engineering Excellence Award

 The plan recommended the addition of a Filter Building that would house new multi-point chemical addition and disc filtration processes to reduce the amount of phosphorous from the facility’s water.
 The design also included cost-effective improvements to the existing WPCF including a larger sludge processing system, raising the facility’s existing UV Disinfection System for improved flood resiliency, new flow equalization tanks to stabilize the effluent from the facility’s Sequencing Batch Reactors (SBRs), and filter influent pumps to lift the flow up to the disc filters.

-Tighe & Bond and their project partners will be honored at the ACEC/CT Engineering Excellence Awards Gala in June 2021.
+Tighe & Bond and their project partners were honored at the ACEC/CT Engineering Excellence Awards Gala in June 2021.